 Spelling out the meta data in front matter makes it powerful.
 We can do things like add up the issues filed for a specific page, or count how many were filed for a given Success Criterion.

-Some essential metadata in WCAG conformance reports
+Some essential metadata in WCAG conformance reports#heading-3

 Pointing out accessibility problems and solutions is the bread and butter of my conformance reports, as my goal is usually to help the team fix all issues.
 But accessibility reports are used in various contexts.
 There is some important metadata that helps someone looking at the report what’s going on, including monitoring bodies like governments.
 They may require publication of accessibility conformance reports to help them perform their regulatory duties, good metadata aids this monitoring.